kuizto/prisma-edgeql/README.md

 # PrismaEdgeQL

-Drop-in replacement to use Prisma Client on Edge environments with GraphQL queries and PlanetScale serverless driver.
+Drop-in replacement to use Prisma Client on Edge environments with GraphQL queries.

+- ✅ Prisma-like Client syntax (designed as a limited subset of Prisma Client API)
+- ✅ Works on Ege environments such as Cloudflare Workers
+- ✅ Uses PlanetScale serverless driver for JavaScript (MySQL-like syntax)
+- ✅ Automatically convert GraphQL queries to Prisma-compatible query objects
+- ✅ Write your own SQL for unsupported operations

 ## Why?